 The American Recovery and Reinvestment Tax Act of 2009 provided for several new grant programs and expanded tax credits and an extension of the 50% bonus depreciation provision enacted in the Economic Stimulus Act of 2008.
-The enacted provisions did not have a material impact on AEGCo's net income or financial condition.
+The enacted provisions did not materially impact AEGCo's net income or financial condition.
 However, the bonus depreciation contributed to AEP's 2009 federal net operating tax loss and resulted in a 2010 cash flow benefit to AEGCo of approximately \$7 million.

-The Small Business Jobs Act (the Act) was enacted in September 2010.
-Included in the Act was a one-year extension of the 50% bonus depreciation provision.
+The Small Business Jobs Act (the 2010 Act) was enacted in September 2010.
+Included in the 2010 Act was a one-year extension of the 50% bonus depreciation provision.
 The Tax Relief, Unemployment Insurance Reauthorization and the Job Creation Act of 2010 extended the life of research and development, employment and several energy tax credits originally scheduled to expire at the end of 2010.
-In addition, the Act extended the time for claiming bonus depreciation and increased the deduction to 100% for part of 2010 and 2011.
-The enacted provisions did not have a material impact on AEGCo's net income or financial condition but had a favorable impact on cash flows of approximately \$2 million in 2010.
+In addition, the 2010 Act extended the time for claiming bonus depreciation and increased the deduction to 100% for part of 2011 and 2010.
+The enacted provisions did not materially impact AEGCo's net income or financial condition but had a favorable impact on cash flows of approximately \$2 million in 2010.

 In December 2011, the U.S. Treasury Department issued guidance regarding the deduction and capitalization of expenditures related to tangible property.
 The guidance was in the form of proposed and temporary regulations and generally is effective for tax years beginning in 2012.
-These regulations did not have an impact on either net income or cash flow in 2011.
-Management is still evaluating the impact these regulations will have on future periods.
+In November 2012, the effective date was moved to tax years beginning in 2014.
+Further, the notice stated that the U. S. Treasury Department anticipates that the final regulations will contain changes from the temporary regulations.
+Management will evaluate the impact of these regulations once they are issued.